 Pour the batter into prepared pan and bake in the preheated oven for about 35 minutes, or until cake tests done.
 A toothpick inserted into the center of the cake should come out clean.

-About 10 minutes before the cake is done, begin the frosting.
+About 10 minutes before the cake bake-off, begin the frosting.
 In a medium saucepan over medium-high heat, bring the 1/2 cup of butter, 1 tablespoon of cocoa, and 6 tablespoons of Coca-Cola to a boil.
 Stir in the confectioners' sugar and beat until smooth and well blended.
 Stir in the chopped pecans.

 Remove the cake from the oven and set it on a rack.